rishigohil/my-web-app/README.md

 ## My App

-This is my code of my Personal website hosted at http://rishigohil.com.
-Technology used in it is HTML5, JavaScript, AngularJS and CSS3.
+This repository contains code of my Personal website hosted at http://rishigohil.com.
+Languages used in it is AngularJS, JavaScript, HTML5 and CSS3.